TomNuttall/aws-queue-demo/README.md

 # aws-queue-demo

-Demo Project: Client can add messages to a queue
+Demo Project: Client can add messages to a queue, lambda processes queue messages and adds to DLQ if error.

 ## Architecture Diagram